 For the Volvo XC90, the selection of engine options is not so abundant but, thanks to the intelligent engineering of the models, the performance remains exceptional.
 Two 2.0-litre models - one diesel and one petrol - are responsive and capable, but it is the hybrid option that works with an electric motor to emit 59g/km of CO2 that is the most impressive.
 With a selection of driving modes also available to adjust the characteristics of the engine, gearbox, brakes, and stability control system, ensuring you get the most economical performance from the XC90 is simple.

 Both the BMW X5 and the Volvo XC90 represent some of the finest options within the SUV market sector.
 Style and sophistication are synonymous with the two models and thus ensure that choosing either vehicle will represent an investment that doesn’t disappoint.

-You can find out more about the two models by contacting the team at Carwise Group in Harlow, Maidstone and Dunstable today.
+You can find out more about the two models by contacting the team at Carwise Group in Harlow and Maidstone today.
 We’re proud to offer a selection of used SUV models from each of our dealerships, with many SUVs from these and other marques available.
 Browse our listings today to find the model of your choice.